lsst-tstn/tstn-017/index.rst

 The ``settingsUrl`` attribute is a URL indicating how the CSC connects to its settings.
 It will start with "file:" if it is a clone of a git repo, or the standard URL, if a database.

-The ``recommendedSettingsLabels`` contain a comma separated list of labels, each label maps to a configuration.
+The ``recommendedSettingsLabels`` contains a comma separated list of labels, each label maps to a configuration.
 The same label can point to different name/version pair over time.
 This information should be available in the CSC configuration repository or database and must match the value in ``recommendedSettingsLabels`` published to SAL.
 Labels must be human readable strings that clearly state the purpose of that configuration (e.g. current, nighttime, daytime).